 Idaho State University has served the citizens of the state since 1901 when the institution was first established as the Academy of Idaho.
 Renamed the Idaho Technical Institute in 1915 and reorganized as the Southern Branch of the University of Idaho in 1927, it was established as Idaho State College in 1947.
 By action of the 37th Idaho Legislature, the institution became Idaho State University on July 1, 1963.
 The University’s Strategic Plan is online at http://isu.edu/strategicplan/.

-Certificate programs of varying lengths, an Associate of Applied Science degree, a Bachelor of Applied Science degree, and a Bachelor of Applied Technology degree are included in the curricula of the College of Technology.
-Bachelors’ and masters’ degrees in a variety of fields are awarded by the College of Arts and Letters, College of Business, College of Education, College of Science and Engineering, Division of Health Sciences, and the Graduate School.
+Certificate programs of varying lengths, an Associate of Applied Science degree and a Bachelor of Applied Science degree are included in the curricula of the College of Technology.
+Bachelors’ and masters’ degrees in a variety of fields are awarded by the College of Arts and Letters, College of Business, College of Education, College of Science and Engineering, Kasiska Division of Health Sciences, and the Graduate School.
 Terminal degrees offered at Idaho State University include Master of Business Administration, Master of Fine Arts, Doctor of Philosophy, Doctor of Arts, Doctor of Education, Doctor of Nursing Practice and Doctor of Pharmacy.

 Core Theme One: Learning and Discovery

 Idaho State University fosters student learning and discovery through teaching, research, and creative activity.
 ISU delivers high quality academic programs at all levels: technical certificates; undergraduate, graduate, and professional degrees; and postgraduate professional training.

 Idaho State University provides diverse pathways to retention and graduation through educational preparation, academic and co-curricular opportunities, and extensive student support services.

 Core Theme Three: Leadership in the Health Sciences